TanujairamV/nucleus-shell/README.md

 ---

-## Roadmap
+## To-Do

-- Add declarative per-host package manifests
-- Optional systemd user services for background helpers
-- Official example configurations for major distributions
-- CI checks for syntax and module import errors
+- Make the config more accessible by making a install.sh script

 ---

 ## Contributing

 Contributions are accepted following the repository's contribution guidelines.
 When contributing:
-- Open concise issues with reproduction steps.
+- Open concise issues after checking that it is a bug in the config.
 - Submit focused PRs with clear descriptions and tests where applicable.
 - Respect code structure and naming conventions used in `dots/`.